 Midwestern Regional Climate Center - A cooperative program of the National Climatic Data Center and the Illinois State Water Survey, one of six such centers in the United States.
 Both historical analysis and current data are provided, as are climate summaries for each Midwestern state.

-National Climatic Data Center - Based in Asheville, NC, this is the world's largest active archive of weather data covering 150 years and virtually all NOAA information.
+National Centers for Environmental Information - Based in Asheville, NC, this is the world's largest active archive of weather data covering 150 years and virtually all NOAA information.
 Sections on satellite resources, radar resources, climatic extremes and weather events.
 Search capability by maps and individual events is provided.

 National Hurricane Center - The major U.S. facility monitoring tropical cyclones over the Atlantic, Caribbean, Gulf of Mexico, and Eastern Pacific from May 15 through November 30.
 Historical charts from 1492 to date are accessible, along with seasonal summaries by region and details of aircraft reconnaissance.